wpquads/quick-adsense-reloaded/readme.txt

 == Changelog ==

 = 1.7.7 =
-* Show notice if WP QUADS Pro license has been expired but make sure that the pro plugin does not stop working
+* Tweak: Show notice if WP QUADS Pro license has been expired but make sure that the pro plugin does not stop working
+* Fix: Revert load priority to 20
+* Fix: Change vi default background and text color

 = 1.7.6 =
 * Fix: remove debug vars